Master Data Management

 The value of online purchases is close to 31.6 billion euros in 2019, + 15% compared to 2018: the increase in absolute value is the highest ever (€ 4.1 billion).
 As the growth of B2c eCommerce continues, the widespread digitalization increases processes’ complexity.

-If, on the one hand, digitalization allows reducing costs related to physical shops, local warehouses and sales operators, on the other hand it requires efficient and organized back office processes and a consistent and easy process of data maintenance, free of redundancies and inconsistencies.
+If, on the one hand, digitalization allows for a reduction in costs associated with physical shops, local warehouses, and sales operators, on the other hand, it necessitates efficient and well-organized back office processes.
+Additionally, a consistent and straightforward data management process is essential, free from redundancies and inconsistencies, to ensure optimal workflow and effective communication among various departments.

 Processes: once again